 In short, any search engine has the right to organize its database as it sees fit.
 The strength of this right is evidenced by the fact the court rules as such in the Baidu case even though the contention was Baidu was excluding content that was pro-Democracy.

 When combined, Section 230 and the First Amendment appear to provide Google and other search engines with plenty of legal authority to remove websites from their indexes for just about any reason.
 A recent case is raising a fuss by going against this basic understanding.

 Search Engine Spam

 E-ventures Worldwide, LLC v.
 Google, Inc., is new and compelling litigation on this topic.
 Plaintiff is suing Google for removing hundreds of its sites from the Google ranking database.
-The sites were removed, according to Google, because they were all “spammy” and violated the Google guidelines.
-Google considered the situation to be so egregious that it also is refusing to accept any new sites submitted by e-ventures Worldwide.
+Google asserts it removed the sites because they were “spammy” and violated Google guidelines.
+Google considered the situation to be so egregious that it also is refusing to accept any new sites submitted by E-ventures Worldwide.

 E-ventures is suing Google for the following: